 “We’re going through one of, if not the, most transformational times in retail, and we have to really think differently … The retail market is big so there is plenty of room for Amazon and Kohl’s to co-exist.” – Michelle Gass, Kohl’s Chief Merchandising and Customer Officer

 No matter how tech-savvy the consumer, shoppers love saving money.
 Consider including exclusive, in-store-only price discounts in your newsletters.
-These types of promotions help to increase foot traffic to your brick-and-mortar locations, as well as boost in-store sales and online engagement.
+These types of promotions help to increase in-store foot traffic to your brick-and-mortar locations, as well as boost in-store sales and online engagement.

 What’s important to remember here is that today’s consumers expect a high level of personalization.
 Therefore, make sure the offer is relevant to each email recipient.
 For example, if the coupon is only redeemable at California locations, don’t send it to consumers in New York.
 There are many email marketing tools available that can help you automate these promotions.